cunarist/rinf/README.md

 **Flutter** deals with the cross-platform user interface while **Rust** handles the internal logic.
 The front-end and back-end are completely separated, which means that Dart code and Rust code should be detachable from each other.
 These two worlds communicate through signals.

-Moreover, you can conveniently receive the latest commits from the [Cunarist App Template](https://github.com/cunarist/app-template) into your repository using the provided Python script below.
+Moreover, you can conveniently receive the latest commits from the [Flutter-Rust-App-Template](https://github.com/cunarist/flutter-rust-app-template) into your repository using the provided Python script below.

 # 👜 System Preparation